 3. All evidence is not equal

-The reality is that “Arbitrators generally react to quality of evidence, rather than just quantity,” says Judge Richard A. Levie (Ret.), a JAMS arbitrator based in Washington, D.C.
+The reality is that “Arbitrators generally react to the quality of evidence, rather than just quantity,” says Judge Richard A. Levie (Ret.), a JAMS arbitrator based in Washington, D.C.

 “Counsel should assess carefully which witnesses and documents are most important and necessary to their case,” says Levie.
 “Identify and focus on that evidence first and foremost.
 This approach signals to the Arbitrator the importance of such evidence.
-Do not hesitate to identify secondary evidence, such as authentication evidence or back-up documentation, as secondary evidence and invite the Arbitrator to treat such evidence ‘for the record’ but not essential to determination of the key claims at issue.”
+Do not hesitate to identify secondary evidence, such as authentication evidence or back-up documentation, as secondary evidence and invite the Arbitrator to treat such evidence ‘for the record’ but not essential to the determination of the key claims at issue.”

 4. Choose Neutrality When Selecting Arbitrators

 “In a three-arbitrator case, avoid selecting as your choice an arbitrator that you believe will be a strong advocate for your case,” says Judge Smith.
-“It may seem like a great idea, but often such a person will simply annoy not only the other party-selected arbitrator, but also the Chair, who generally is neutral.
+“It may seem like a great idea, but often such a person will annoy not only the other party-selected arbitrator but also the Chair, who generally is neutral.
 The result may well be that your position will be seen only in a dissent.”

 5. You have an option to appeal

-Hopefully these five facts have helped clear up any misconceptions or even provided new insights into how arbitration can be used to resolve disputes.
+Hopefully, these five facts have helped clear up any misconceptions or even provided new insights into how arbitration can be used to resolve disputes.